-A MESSAGE TO HD HYUNDAI LIFT TRUCK OPERATORS
+A MESSAGE TO HYUNDAI LIFT TRUCK OPERATORS

 Lift trucks are specialized trucks with unique operating characteristics, designed to perform a specific job.
-Their function and operation are not like a car or ordinary truck.
+Their function and operation is not like a car or ordinary truck.
 They require specific instructions and rules for safe operation and maintenance.

-Safe operation of lift trucks is of primary importance to HD HYUNDAI.
+Safe operation of lift trucks is of primary importance to HYUNDAI.